IXIXIXIXIXIXIXIXIX/PDA_python_test_assignment/part_1_docs/testing_task_1.md

     else
       return False

-  # "def" is misspelled as "dif".
+  # "def" is misspelled as "dif" and comma required between "card1" and "card2".
   dif highest_card(self, card1 card2):
+  # The method body should be indented from the declaration.
   if card1.value > card2.value:
+    # There is no variable named "card"; this should be the parameter "card1"
     return card
   else:
     return card2

+# method should be indented from class declaration to be included in the class
 def cards_total(self, cards):
   # "total" is not initialised before it is used in the loop.
   total
   for card in cards:
     total += card.value
-    # Concatenation not possible between string and integer.
+    # Concatenation not possible between string and integer and return should not be within loop body
     return "You have a total of" + total

 ```